fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 <ul>
   <li>Vertical Scaling: resize the database</li>
   <li>Scaling Storage: resize storage to go up, but is not able scale back down (RDS, Autora)</li>
-  <li>Read Replicas: realy only copies to spread out the workload.
+  <li><a href="https://aws.amazon.com/about-aws/whats-new/2018/01/amazon-rds-read-replicas-now-support-multi-az-deployments/">Read Replicas</a>: realy only copies to spread out the workload.
 Use multiple zones.</li>
   <li><a href="https://aws.amazon.com/rds/aurora/serverless/">Aurora Serverless</a>: offload scaling to AWS.
 Unpredictable workloads.
 Aurora is the only engine that offers a serverless scaling option.</li>
 </ul>